supermemo-wiki/SuperMemoAssistant.Wiki/docs/sma/qs-using-sma.md

 ![](content/images/using-sma/setup-sm-exe.png)

-!> If SMA cannot find your SuperMemo executable, and you do not know how to find, [follow this procedure](#i-can39t-find-my-supermemo-executable-path).
+!> If SMA cannot find your SuperMemo executable, and you do not know how to find it, [follow this procedure](#i-can39t-find-my-supermemo-executable-path).

 ### Selecting your collection